zoltanctoth/bigdata-training/dataskills-assignment.md

 ```

 Answer the following business question:
 Which are the states with the least average cost?
-Only take those states in consideration where the average cost is bigger than 0.
+Only take those states in consideration where the average cost is bigger than 0 (you will need to use HAVING).
 Only show the first 3 results by average cost ascending.

 Your result will be something like that:
 ```